 This passage is not talking about a father having the right to tell his daughter that he won’t allow her to do as the Lord has commanded.
 Instead, it is dealing with the immaturity of a young girl, not ready for marriage, who has made a rash (keyword) vow that she could not keep.
-Also, notice the daughter is the one making the vow to, not from, God; this shows that she could be making a vow, not of the Spirit.
+Also, notice the daughter is making the vow to, not from, God; this shows that she could be making a vow not of the Spirit.

 Another thing to consider here is whether or not your parents are believers and following the Bible.
 If they’re not, then we should, of course, be respectful, but we shouldn’t disobey God’s Word.
-“Coverings” are God-given, if a father isn’t God-fearing, then we need to be wary of his teachings and listen to God when He warns us.
+“Coverings” are God-given; if a father isn’t God-fearing, then we need to be wary of his teachings and listen to God when He warns us.

-I’ve found through my studies, this week, that most of the Scriptures that seem to restrict women are located in the New Testament.
+Through my studies this week, I’ve found that most of the Scriptures that seem to restrict women are located in the New Testament.
 There are also Jewish “laws” about women and things like head coverings, but they are not detailed in the Bible.
 Remember, religion, culture, and time periods should be taken into account!
 I, personally, will not take a person’s word for something unless it’s explained explicitly in the Bible or unless God convicts me!
 A spiritual leader may say things, but that doesn’t mean their words should become a rule or law, especially if it conflicts with Scripture.

 Everyone has different callings, so we should never settle for what people say we should be.
-When needed, women, just like men, have the initiative to take action without needing to wait for permission.
+When needed, women, just like men, have the initiative to take action without waiting for permission.
 In this day and age, women have the amazing opportunity to do a lot in this world, rather than a couple of hundred years ago when jobs weren’t so easy to come by.
 We should take advantage of this privilege and go after our passions and giftings; there is no better time like today!

 That said, I know people will continue to use this chapter in the wrong context, so I’m going to try to open your eyes to a part of this chapter that people tend to miss out.
-I’ve always heard others talk about the grand characteristics of this “woman”; from the way she brings joy to her husband, gets up at the crack of dawn, speaks wisdom, etc. But, have you ever noticed that this “woman” was not only a wife and mother but a working wife and mother?
+I’ve always heard others talk about the grand characteristics of this “woman”; from the way she brings joy to her husband, gets up at the crack of dawn, speaks wisdom, etc. Have you ever noticed that this “woman” was not only a wife and mother but also a working wife and mother?
 She didn’t stay home all day, keeping the house tidy and looking after her kids; she made clothes and went to the market to sell her craftsmanship, along with finding food for her family to eat!
-Even if she didn’t exist, it’s comforting to know that even the Bible doesn’t call for women to only sit at home and raise the kids.
+Even if she didn’t exist, it’s comforting to know that even the Bible doesn’t call for women to sit at home and raise the kids.

 So, in conclusion, spiritual coverings are essential, but they should not be abused.
 A woman has just as much calling on her life as a man, and when God calls her to do His Will, she should go!
 Marriage doesn’t bring this calling to a halt, and we should never come to the place where we are in our husband’s shadows.
 A marriage is a union and doesn’t stop your life from happening.
-Life, at the same time, doesn’t start once you’re married; it began when you were conceived!
+At the same time, life doesn’t start once you’re married; it began when you were conceived!

 My encouragement for this week is that you don’t allow anyone to suppress your identity in the Messiah and go on the path He is calling you to walk on!
 You were created for such a time as this and shouldn’t take it for granted!
 The world is our oyster, and we shouldn’t restrict ourselves to our backyards!
-God has so much He wants to do in this world, and He needs us to fulfill these things; so take that leap of faith and go after the calling God has placed on your life!
+God has so much He wants to do in this world, and He needs us to fulfill these things, so take that leap of faith and go after the calling God has placed on your life!